dagbdagb/juniper-ztp/README.md

 ## Gotchas/missing features/disclaimer
+* ensure that the switch has the correct date or is able to talk to the NTP server
+  * ```set date ntp 1.2.3.4
 * this script does not upgrade the PoE firmware automatically, if required:
 ```
 root@unconfigured-ex2300-48> show poe controller